The Rust in the Lock

 Golfing for Art

-The next time you’re not in the mood to create, go watch the Golf Channel instead.
+The next time you’re not in the mood to write, go watch the Golf Channel instead.

 I’m kidding… but only a little.
 Golf is a different kind of sport.
 In most sports, the players charge into the arena, the action comes whizzing at them (opponents, pucks, balls), and they react, react, react until the game is over.
 But in golf, nothing happens... nothing EVER happens... (yawn)… until the golfer swings.
 But the swing is an extremely complex motion that can easily go astray.
 So, how do good golfers begin?
-How do they find the calm center within themselves?
+How do they find the calm center within themselves in order to execute a perfect swing time and again?

-Like a good golf swing, our art projects won’t ever happen... nothing will EVER happen... until we begin.
-Our canvas, blank page, lump of clay will sit unchanged until we do something.
-But like most athletes, the stuff of life whizzes at us all day long, so we react, react, react and never find ourselves in a creative frame of mind.
-So, how do we calm down to play the quiet game of art?
-We creatives can learn a lot from golfers.
+Like a good golf swing, our art writing won’t happen... nothing will EVER happen... until we begin.
+Our blank page will sit unchanged -- blank as ever -- until we do something.
+But like most athletes, the stuff of life whizzes at us all day long, so we react, react, react and never find ourselves in a calm and centered creative frame-of-mind.
+So, how do we calm down to play the quiet game of words -- to take a swing at the page?
+Writers can learn a lot from golfers.

 Golfers use a ritual.
 They perform the same idiosyncratic motions before every shot.
 Turn on the TV and watch them.
 If they’re interrupted by something like a sudden noise, they go back to the start of their ritual and do all those idiosyncratic motions all over again in exactly the same way.
 Why?
 Because their ritual is a trusted way to bring their minds and muscles to the point at which their best swing begins.
 We creatives would do well to find our own ritual to help us make the shift from our reactive mind to the quiet mind we need to create.

 My own ritual is simple; I play a special piece of music, and miraculously I feel something release inside.
-Some artists use a breathing technique.
+Some writers use a breathing technique.
 Some light a candle to summon the muse.
 Some brew tea.
-A fiber artist I work with sits quietly and handles her fabrics until the path to inspiration opens for her.
-A writer I work with has a special chair to curl up in.
+Some have a special chair to curl up in.

 OK, that’s enough T.V.
 Get back to work.